-Brief: In two Hudson Valley Ag. production sites this week, Spotted Wing Drosophila (SWD) were observed in traps placed in or near ripened sweet and tart cherry and red raspberry planting.
-Observations were made by Zaid Normand of the HVRL and checked on July 10th, 2018.
+Brief: In a number of Hudson Valley Ag. production sites this week, Spotted Wing Drosophila (SWD), Drosophila suzukii, were observed in traps placed in or near ripened sweet and tart cherry and red raspberry planting with eg-laying observed in strawberry.
 Sustained trap capture of SWD adults along with fruit injury was also found in commercial organic raspberry in Accord, NY.
 Both sites are in Ulster County, having had insecticides applied to the crop.

 In sampling 25 cherry fruit, 0% of the conventionally sprayed cherry had ovipositional damage.

 Using 1 Trece and 1 Sentry Trap: 9 adults, 7 female and 2 males were found.

 In organically managed raspberry, 2 of 25 fruit or 8% were damaged, with oviposition stings, eggs and larva observed within the fruit.